devchain-network/cauldron/DEVELOPMENT.md

   postgresql_db ---|volumes| postgres-data
 ```

-Instead of running each service independently, use:
+Service sequence diagrams can be found [here][003].
+Instead of running each
+service independently, use:

 ```bash
 docker compose -f docker-compose.infra.yml up    # or,